 Additionally, you'll be able to discern which Zigbee nodes in ZHA function as end devices and which serve as routers.
 In a Zigbee network, certain devices, primarily battery-powered ones, operate as end devices.
 These nodes can only send commands, not receive them, which is an energy-saving feature ideal for remotes, buttons, motion sensors, and temperature sensors.

-Routers, on the other hand, are devices that can both send and receive commands, making your Zigbee network a mesh network.
-Most Zigbee devices which are connected to the mains have routing capabilities.
-These include smart plugs, light bulbs, LED strips, repeaters, and more.
+In contrast, routers are devices capable of both sending and receiving commands, enabling the formation of a mesh network in your Zigbee system.
+Most Zigbee devices connected to the mains possess routing capabilities, including smart plugs, light bulbs, LED strips, repeaters, and more.

 Troubleshooting with ZHA Network Visualization

 The ZHA Network Visualization assists in identifying potential issues within your network.
 By analysing the network map, you can pinpoint end devices situated too far from repeaters, causing lag or disconnections.
 An end device should optimally be connected to multiple routers.
 If an end device has a weak connection and is linked to just one router, you might consider installing a Zigbee router between them for better performance.

 Upon its release, the ZHA Network Visualization is expected to be relatively basic, displaying nodes, their connections, and device-specific information.
 One potential update in the pipeline is the ability to filter and zoom to a specific node.
 Beyond this, no other related developments have been identified at the moment.